-Rabat is the capital of modern Morocco and has much to thank the French for, its well designed boulevards are a perfect setting for the culture and grandeur a state capital should offer.
-The Royal Palace, the unfinished mosque with its striking Hassan Tower, the necropolis at Chellah and the grand Mausoleum of the Kings (Mohammed V and Hassan II) are a perfect combination of sights for the visitor.
-Rabat has a human scale and even its medina and souk are laid back and arranged in a grid pattern.
+Rabat is the capital of modern Morocco; its well designed boulevards are a perfect setting for the culture and grandeur of a state capital.
+The Royal Palace, the unfinished mosque with its striking Hassan Tower, the necropolis at Chellah and the grand Mausoleum of the Kings (Mohammed V and Hassan II) are a wonderful combination of sights for any visitor.
+However, Rabat has a human scale and even its medina and souk are laid back and arranged in a grid pattern.
 Rabat is a great day out if you are staying nearby as it has excellent train connections from Casablanca, Fez, Meknes and Marrakech.
 Gardens, promenades, great avenues and a broad array of festivals: Rabat takes the time to live life to the full.
-The frenetic activity down by the river and the peace of the Kasbah make up a hidden gem of Morocco - do not miss.
+The frenetic activity down by the river and the peace of the Kasbah make up a hidden gem of Morocco - highly recommended on any tour of the country by rail or road.

-Start your tour in the south of the city, the gardens on Mechouar Square for a stroll by the Royal Palace.
-Go back towards the town centre and take the time to visit the archaeological museum: it has some excellent exhibits from the excavations at several of the country’s archaeological sites, notably Volubilis and Lixus.
-Also in the town centre, you will find Mohammed V Avenue, lined with art deco buildings, with its wide avenues and parks, this area of the city harmoniously borders the old medina.
+Start your tour in the south of the city, the gardens on Mechouar Square, for a stroll by the Royal Palace then return towards the town centre and take the time to visit the archaeological museum: it has some excellent exhibits from the excavations at several of the country’s archaeological sites, notably Volubilis and Lixus.
+Also in the town centre, you will find Mohammed V Avenue which is lined with art deco buildings along its wide avenues which, including its lovely parks, blends harmoniously into the old medina.